Read the theory below or jump straight to our recommended sunblocks and no toxic-chemical suncreens (click here).

 - CosMedix Hydrate+.
 Drier, mature skins.
 It’s light and surprisingly, a brillaint hydrating moisturiser.

 - Aspect Dr Dry Touch Envirostat 50+; our only chemical SPF but has NO nasties.
 Great for all skins, but the teens and oily-prone especially love it.

 - Aspect Dr Hydra Shield.
 Light and moisturising for combination skin.

 - Osmosis MD Protect; general sunblock for all skins.

 - Osmosis Colour CC Cream along with all the make-up in this range.
 Many makeups contain sufficient UV protection for office/inside use, however when outside a physical block is imperative if you are concerned about your skin.

 - ColoreScience Even Up SPF 50: a liquid foundation which is gorgeous on uneven, dryer skins; covers whilst it treats.

-- All the Sunforgettable range; liquid, powders, seting mist and lip shines in 3 colours SPF 35.
+- All the Sunforgettable range; liquid, powders, setting mist and lip shines in three colours SPF 35.

 Aspect Envirostat Dry Touch SPF 50$26.00